Aidbox/examples/aidbox-notify-via-custom-resources/README.md

 # Aidbox Notify via Custom Resources

-In this example, we will implement a minimalistic JavaScript demo that describes the typical flow for notifications: requesting a notification, locking it for sending, and then sending it (placeholder).
+In this example, you can see the custom resources demonstration on the minimalistic JavaScript example project which implemented the typical flow for notifications: requesting a notification, locking it for sending, and then sending it (placeholder).

 Scenarios: